dnxware/dnxware-org/docs/configuration/template_examples.md

 # Template examples

-Prometheus supports templating in the annotations and labels of alerts, as well as in served console pages.
-Templates have the ability to run queries against the local database, iterate over data, use conditionals, format data, etc. The Prometheus templating language is based on the [Go templating](https://golang.org/pkg/text/template/) system.
+dnxware supports templating in the annotations and labels of alerts, as well as in served console pages.
+Templates have the ability to run queries against the local database, iterate over data, use conditionals, format data, etc. The dnxware templating language is based on the [Go templating](https://golang.org/pkg/text/template/) system.

 ## Simple alert field templates